The Business Council strongly opposes this legislation that would extend New York State's already expansive and unfair “Martin Act."

 This legislation would significantly increase the legal exposure of the business community by authorizing a public retirement system, mutual fund, or other institutional investor to bring actions for damages allegedly sustained due to violations of the Martin Act.

 The Attorney General has exclusive authority to seek damages pursuant to the Martin Act, and the Act allows the Attorney General to seek restitution as part of any enforcement actions.
-In fact, the Attorney General created the Criminal Enforcement and Financial Crimes Bureau The Court of Appeals has confirmed that the Martin Act in no way impairs the ability of any party to bring common law fraud cases.
-Moreover, in 2012, as part of pension reform legislation, new language was adopted requiring that money received by the Attorney General in connection with a Martin Act settlement related to a retirement fund must be deposited into such funds.
+The Court of Appeals has confirmed that the Martin Act in no way impairs the ability of any party to bring common law fraud cases.
+In addition, in 2012, as part of pension reform legislation, new language was adopted requiring that money received by the Attorney General in connection with a Martin Act settlement related to a retirement fund must be deposited into such funds.

 In addition, Federal securities laws provide the powerful Securities and Exchange Commission the ability to seek damages for institutional investors.

-For these reasons, The Business Council strongly opposes this this inappropriate, unnecessary legislation.
+For these reasons, we strongly oppose approval of this inappropriate, unnecessary legislation.